This article explains general troubleshooting steps for the Datto Linux agent.

 Ensure the Datto Linux Agent is running the latest version of the agent software.
-The current installed version of the agent will be shown on the homepage and Protect tab of the device's UI.
+The currently installed version of the agent will appear on the homepage and Protect tab of the device's UI.
 Update the software as necessary.
 See Getting Started With The Datto Linux Agent for more information.

 Check the status of the Linux agent packages

 dpkg -l dlad

 If the dattobd driver appears to be malfunctioning on the agent machine:

 sudo modprobe -r dattobd && sudo modprobe dattobd

 Reinstall the agent